Meet the Coaches

 Fencing History and Bio:

 David has a BA on International Business for the University of San Diego.
-He is currently an Army Officer stationed at Fort Liberty.
+He is currently an Army Officer stationed at Fort Bragg.